Multinomial logistic model for coinfection diagnosis between arbovirus and malaria in Kedougou

 The objective of this section is to propose a methodology that can identify the important symptoms for the arbovirus diagnosis and can help making decision for arbovirus treatment in absence of laboratory confirmation.

 Variable selection is appreciable in medical data analysis as the diagnosis of the disease could be done on a minimum number of clinical measures.
 Reducing the number of relevant covariates may also produce more accurate classification results.
 In a first step, we select relevant covariates that explain the disease status typically via a multinomial logistic model.
 The statistical analysis is challenging because of the small number of instances of the arboviral class ($39$) with respect to the total number of observations ($12\;288$).
 The cases that are more important for the study are rare and few exist on the available training set.
 We face what is usually known as a problem of imbalanced data sets.
-This results in models that poorly represent the rare class examples or simply ignore the observations of the minority class.
-To handle this problem, we proposed two data pre-processing approaches.
-The first one is based on biological considerations and extends the arboviral cases from $39$ to $633$ by merging patients with either blood positive IgM or blood positive IgG.
-We obtained the balanced $IgM/IgG$ data set described in the previous section, which contains 1976 observations.
-The second approach involves randomly removing observations from the majority class to prevent its signal from dominating the fitting procedure.
+To handle this problem, we proposed to randomly remove observations from the majority class to prevent its signal from dominating the fitting procedure.